HoldenJe/DataChangesDB/README.md

 # Data Change Log Database GUI
 Author: Jeremy Holden
 Email: jeremy.holden@ontario.ca
-version: 0.0.1.9001
+version: 0.0.1.9002
-version date: May 26, 2022
+version date: May 30, 2022

 # Objective
 Create a lightweight sqlite data base with a tkinter GUI that is used to record required data changes to FN2 files.
-Changes are recorded in the data base and then in R a `rows_update()` applies the changes to the data.
+Changes are recorded in the data base and then in R a `rows_update()` applies the changes to the data along with additional cleaning and standardization routines.

 # Issues and Features
 1. Current template only for FN125 - consider implementation for other tables